-This is part 1 of a 3-part series about my trip to Portugal.
+This is part 1 of a 3-part series about my trip to Portugal in 2022.
 The second, about Lisbon, is coming soon.
 The third will document my watercolor sketchbook.

 I have dreamed of visiting Portugal for a long time.
 I’d seen pictures of the historic old cities and towns with winding pathways and cobblestone streets.
 The homemade pastries and bread with fresh cheese and local seafood.
 The gorgeous weather and beautiful scenery, from the lush countryside to the rugged coastline.
 Friendly people with a fascinating history and deep culture.
 Plus, incredibly high COVID-19 vaccination rates.

 When we got the alert for cheap flights last August, we took a chance and booked nonrefundable tickets for 8 months out (April 2022).
 We figured the pandemic would be over by then (spoiler alert: it’s not) and wanted to have something to look forward to.
 Was it worth it?
 Absolutely.

 In the intervening months, I’ve had time to develop and nurture skills and have dived head-first into watercolors and urban sketching.
 This was the perfect opportunity to put my new techniques to the test and practice sketching au plein air.
 I prepared for weeks prior to the trip, consolidating my art kit and practicing the different types of scenery that I thought I’d run into (walls, bridges, skies, bread - you know, the important things in life).
 I’ll write more about my watercolor journey in another post.